 Headed to Hawaii and looking for a Maui itinerary that’ll show you the best of the best of the island?
-Keep reading for the perfect 5 days in Maui, which will cover everything from sunrise at Maui’s famous volcano, snorkeling with sea turtles, a drive down the famed (and for good reason) Road to Hana, and more shave ice than you ever thought possible.
+Keep reading for the perfect 5 days in Maui, which will cover everything you need to know and then some!

 And thankfully, now that we live on the West Coast, Hawaii is like our new Caribbean, and we aim to visit at least once a year.
 Fiiiiine by me. 🙂 We’ve recently spent a few days in Kauai, and I’m still telling everyone how I celebrated my 30th birthday by jumping out of a plane and eating everything in sight in Oahu.